 Does Salesforce backup data?

-What is the Salesforce Data Recovery service?
+What was the Salesforce Data Recovery service?

 Where is the recycle bin in Salesforce?